-The federal government of Canada outlines law and justice, as well as treaties, laws and regulations.
-Should you require any legal advice, please visit: Halton Community Legal Service
+Click on each of the following links to learn more about Canadian laws and justice, as well as treaties, laws and regulations.

 If you need a lawyer to protect your interests in court, you can hire one for a fee.
 You may also be able to access free legal services, called legal aid.
 Legal Aid Ontario provides legal assistance for people with low-income.

 Whether you qualify for legal aid will depend on your family responsibilities and what you must pay every month to live.
 Legal aid staff will decide if you qualify after they have looked at your financial situation.

 Legal Aid Ontario gives low-income people access to a range of legal services tailored to their legal needs.
 To find a lawyer you can browse the Directory of Certified Specialists from the Law Society of Upper Canada

 If you cannot or do not want to get legal help from a lawyer, you can also get legal help from a community legal worker, paralegal or immigration consultant.
 Click here for more information.

 Employment Law - learn about your rights as a worker in Ontario